 Before any purchase.
 Ask yourself do I really need this? does it have anything to do with supporting my financial goals or my travel goals or are you buying it just out of an emotional attachment?.

 Do not spend any money on things that are not strictly within your budget.
 If you go out for an evening with friends, determine in advance how much money you can ‘spend’ on it.
 Take that amount in cash with you and leave your card at home.
 If you do not trust yourself, you can, for example, pin the weekly budget on Monday and you have to do it for the rest of the week.
 By setting a separate budget for each category (rent, groceries, clothing), you will adhere to it more easily.
 You cannot borrow from other ‘pots’, you just have to become creative and work with what you have.

 3. Think Of Everything You Save In ‘Travel Terms’.

-€500 is a return ticket to Asia or America. €200 is a week of backpacking in Southeast Asia or a long weekend in Europe. €100 is your ticket to a European destination for a city trip. €50 is an airline ticket within Asia. €20 is snorkelling with Manta Rays in Indonesia.
+€500 is a return ticket to Asia or America. €200 is a week of backpacking in Southeast Asia or a long weekend in Europe. €100 is your ticket to a European destination for a city trip. €50 is an airline ticket within Asia. €20 is snorkeling with Manta Rays in Indonesia.
 For € 10 you can drink cocktails with a beautiful sunset in Asia.
 And from €5 you can eat all day in Thailand.
 This makes saving money to travel much more fun.

-4. Cancel unnecessary Subscriptions.
+4. Cancel unnecessary subscriptions.

 If you go to the gym once a week, you can replace that with running once, or watch free workout videos on YouTube.
 Netflix, Spotify, hundreds of television channels and weekly magazines are also not necessary.
 Can’t share your Netflix and Spotify subscription with someone?
-Can’t you watch your favourite shows online?
+Can’t you watch your favorite shows online?
 And can’t you replace those magazines with fun blogs?